YeongRoYun/2022-1-Curriculum/network/socket/background.md

       ```
       - s: socket descriptor
       - backlog: sizeof(queue)
-      - return < 0 is falure, else return 0
+      - return < 0 is failure, else return 0
-      - Requests after the queue is full are discarded
+      - requests after the queue is full are discarded

    4. Accept a request of client in server
       ```